wjiang42/raspberry-pi-opencv/README.md

 Camera access and object detection uses OpenCV.
 The model used for testing was [yolov3-tiny](https://pjreddie.com/darknet/yolo/), which was trained on the COCO dataset and has [80 classes](https://github.com/pjreddie/darknet/blob/master/data/coco.names).
 The dependency necessary to control the servos of the pan-tilt platform were extracted from Arducam's servo demo [program](https://github.com/ArduCAM/PCA9685).

 Despite speed of yolov3-tiny, the model only achieves a frame rate of 5-7 fps when the input is scaled to 128x128.
 This compounds the already relatively low mAP of yolov3-tiny.
-Combined with significant delay, the model often overshoots or fails to detect the object.

 #### Components Used
 - Raspberry Pi 4